awetzel/gen_dns/README.md

 # Overview
 **gen_dns** is very basic generic DNS server.
-It lets the user define its own DNS resolving modules implmenting the *gen_dns* behaviour
+It lets the user define its own DNS resolving modules implementing the *gen_dns* behaviour

 # Contact Us
 For **questions** or **general comments** regarding the use of this library, please use our public